 Can I prevent eyelid cancer?

-The best thing you can do to reduce your risk of eyelid cancer is protect yourself from the sun by wearing sunscreen and sunglasses or a wide-brimmed hat.
+The best thing you can do to reduce your risk of eyelid cancer is to protect yourself from the sun by wearing sunscreen and sunglasses or a wide-brimmed hat.
 Keeping your immune system strong may also help.

 How is eyelid cancer treated?

 Treating eyelid cancer typically involves surgically removing the tumor and reconstructing the eyelid.
-There are different ways to remove the tumor, depending on its type, size and exact location.
+There are different ways to remove the tumor, depending on its type, size, and exact location.